Volvo V90 T8 Twin Engine engines, drive & performance

 Volvo V90 T8 Twin Engine hybrid engine, 0-62mph and acceleration

 The V90 T8 Twin Engine is a variant of the regular V90 and not a model in its own right.
 As such, there's only one powertrain option.
 The 2.0-litre turbocharged and supercharged four-cylinder petrol engine up front produces 315bhp and sends drive to the front wheels through an eight-speed automatic gearbox.
-At the rear, an 86bhp electric motor is fed power from a 10.4kWh battery, making for a four-wheel drive powertrain with a total system output of 401bhp.
+At the rear, an 85bhp electric motor is fed power from an 11.8kWh battery, making for a four-wheel-drive powertrain with a total system output of 385bhp.

-Set it up for maximum attack using the 'Power' drive mode and you’ll find out just how fast petrol and electric power can feel when combined, thanks to the low-down torque from the electric motor.
-Acceleration from 0-62mph takes 4.8 seconds and top speed is electronically capped at 155mph.
-The V90 T8 is impressively refined, too, being quiet on the move and under acceleration.
-It's a car you’ll easily see off motorway miles in.
+Set it up for 'maximum attack' using the Power drive mode and you’ll find out just how fast petrol and electric power can feel when combined, thanks to the low-down torque from the electric motor.
+Acceleration from 0-62mph takes 4.8 seconds and top speed is capped at 155mph.
+The V90 T8 is quiet on the move and under acceleration, too; it's a car you’ll easily see off motorway miles in.

-From behind the wheel, things can best be described as solid, but not overtly sharp.
-While the V90 T8 packs enough punch to be a performance-car bruiser, it errs on the side of caution when it comes to handling.
+From behind the wheel, the V90 T8 can best be described as solid, but not overtly sharp.
+While it packs enough punch to be a performance-car bruiser, it errs on the side of caution when it comes to handling.
 The steering is well weighted, and weights up further if you push the car into Power mode.